DurableDrupal/durabledrupallean/manuscript/C1-inception.md

 # Chapter 1.
 Project Inception {#chapter-01}

-We are diving right into a real world project, the Durable Drupal Website, in order to demonstrate.
+We are diving right into a real world project, the Durable Drupal Website, in order to demonstrate DurableDrupal Lean.
 But just where do we dive in?
-Where does inception live?
+Where does inception live in any project?

 ## The first team meeting and the empty Kanban Board